HarshKapadia2/blog/content/posts/ipsec.md

 -   Original IP header is retained.
 (There are no separate 'outer' and 'inner' IP headers as in AH.)
 -   If ESP is used, the client's data and the layer 4 header is encrypted using ESP.
 -   If AH is used, the complete packet is authenticated.
--   It is usuallly used in host to host IPSec, for eg, if a server in the same LAN uses IPSec, then this mode would be used.
+-   It is usually used in host to host IPSec, for eg, if a server in the same LAN uses IPSec, then this mode would be used.

     IPSec Transport mode :point_down:
     ![](transport.png#center)